 Amendments were made to the Australian Education Act 2013 and subsequent Regulations.
 As such, schools do not require parents/carers/guardians to provide active consent for students to be included in the NCCD.
 Nor is there an option for parents/carers/guardians to request their child not be included (opt-out option).

 Where can I access more information?

-Please contact the school if you have further questions about the NCCD.
-Additionally, the following link to the national NCCD Portal may be helpful www.nccd.edu.au.
+The following link to the national NCCD Portal may be helpful www.nccd.edu.au.